aham-oudeis/Training/launch_school/RB120-OOP/Notes/templates/class_var.md

+## Class Variable

-class variables  are scoped at the class level and the same variable is shared among the class, the subclasses, and the objects instantiated from them.
+Class variables are scoped at the class level and the same variable is shared among the class, the subclasses, and the objects instantiated from them.

 ```ruby